Great Britain

 Disaster response

-Our disaster relief work takes us across the world to support the communities worst hit by natural disasters.
+Our emergency relief work takes us across the world to support the communities worst hit by disasters.
 War, conflict and civil unrest also create millions of refugees, whom we often work with to rehabilitate homes and communities.

 Water, sanitation and hygiene